bamlab/flow-navigator/readme.md

 ## Simplifying Flow Navigation in React Native

 Flow Navigator provides a simplified API for managing navigation flows in your React Native applications with [React Navigation](https://reactnavigation.org/).
-It abstracts the complexity of flow management, allowing individual screens to navigate through the flow using simple methods like `goToNext` and `goToPrevious`, without the need to understand the entire navigation stack, or knowing which page exactly is the next one.
+It abstracts the complexity of flow management, allowing individual screens to navigate through the flow using simple methods like `goToNextStep` and `goToPreviousStep`, without the need to understand the entire navigation stack, or knowing which page exactly is the next one.

 ## Features